Original Mountain Marathon (OMM)

 The OMM weekend commits the racer to a quite considerable time at the evening campsite after the first day's racing.
 What's more, the clocks move back an hour at 2:00 a.m. on the Sunday morning, meaning an even longer period in camp before the chance to warm up on the second day of racing.

-The use of down clothing as a layering system while in your sleeping bag and for wearing around camp is worth considering for ultimate weight saving and provision of warmth.
-Our ultralight range of clothing was designed with this need in mind.
-The Ultra Vest K weighs only 150gm, which is lighter than most T-shirts, yet it will provide real warmth down to approximately –5C.
-The Ultra Pullover K is for the same reasons another good option.
-At 230gm it's about half the weight and bulk of a conventional fleece jacket and 100% windproof as well.
-The Minimus range including the Minimus K Jacket, Minimus K Vest and Minimus K Pullover are also suitable for the OMM.
-Along with these our new Minimus down trousers and Minimus down socks will add considerably to the performance of your sleeping bag.
+The use of down clothing to create a layered Sleep System while in your sleeping bag – and for wearing around camp of course – is worth considering for ultimate weight saving and provision of warmth.
+Our Wafer range of clothing was designed with this in mind: a fraction of the weight of fleece (and an even smaller fraction of the bulk), but totally windproof and capable of keeping you warm down to round about freezing point.
+Warmer than that is the Ultralight range: The Ultra Vest K weighs only 150gm, which is lighter than most T-shirts, yet it will provide real warmth down to approximately -5°C. The Ultra Pullover K is the sleeved version, and at just 230gm represents another very useful option.
+Along with these, our Minimus Down Trousers and Minimus Down Socks will add considerably to the performance of your sleeping bag.